Aljendro/clojure-spec-presentation/README.md

 clojure-spec-presentation.exercises  namespace to finish some exercises and increase your knowledge of clojure.spec

-The answers to the challenges will be in the clojure-spec-presentation.generators  namespace.
+The answers to the challenges will be in the clojure-spec-presentation.example-specs namespace.

 ## License